 The resilience of the world’s infrastructure relies on understanding connections.
-From trans-continental gas pipelines to a small IT networks, a single failure can have a significant impact down the chain.
+From trans-continental gas pipelines to small IT networks, a single failure can have a significant impact down the chain.

 To manage that risk, huge sums are spent on network monitoring tools.
 These tools collate terabytes of data, detailing every device and connection in a network.
 In this post, I’ll demonstrate why graph visualization, powered by a tool like KeyLines, is the ideal way to make sense of that data.

-The example I’m sharing here relates to an IT network topology, but the techniques and approach work equally well for any kind of infrastructure management.
+The example I’m sharing here relates to an IT network topology, but the techniques and approaches work equally well for any kind of infrastructure management.
 If you’d prefer, you can see a video of the application running as part of this webinar, co-hosted with our partners ArangoDB.

 There are two key advantages to exploring infrastructure data as a graph.

 Firstly, it gives analysts a faster way to discover and understand the network topology.
 Often network diagrams are painstakingly compiled using diagramming tools like Visio.
-A complete picture is slow to create, and impossible to maintain.
+A complete picture is slow to create and impossible to maintain.
 An automated approach, using in an interactive KeyLines front-end, gives detailed and up-to-the-minute views of the network topology without the need to trawl logs and documents.

-Secondly, a graph visualization can help reveals potential network threats.
-Having a complete and accurate view of the network topology makes it easier to find weaknesses or bottlenecks, showing point that can be exploited or on which there is dangerous over-reliance.
+Secondly, graph visualization can help reveals potential network threats.
+Having a complete and accurate view of the network topology makes it easier to find weaknesses or bottlenecks, showing the point that can be exploited or on which there is dangerous over-reliance.